Green-Energy-Org/HPC-Pavillon-project/docs/tests/scheduling.rst

         chunking:
           size: 500

-When using chunking nodes are selected for each job entirely in advance by Pavilion.
-This can lead to the tests being a bit more fragile than usual - the failure of a single node can keep a test from running even if the are 'spare' nodes outside of the chunk.
+When using chunking, Pavilion selects nodes for each job entirely in advance.
+This can lead to the tests being a bit more fragile than usual: the failure of a single node can keep a test from running even if the are 'spare' nodes outside of the chunk.

 Chunk Selection